jigarvyasidea/Techerudite-/README.md

 ## Project Overview

 Welcome to the **My Auth Project**, a robust authentication system designed to manage user registrations for both customers and administrators.
 This project serves as an excellent demonstration of my skills in full-stack development, including database management, user authentication, and email verification.
-Built using **Node.js** for the backend and **React** for the frontend, this application showcases my ability to create secure, user-friendly web applications.
+Built using **Node.js** for the backend  this application showcases my ability to create secure, user-friendly web applications.

 ## Key Features